 While many dental crowns are made of top-grade porcelain (ceramic) or zirconia, we may at times use porcelain fused to metal (PFM) or all-metal (like gold) materials to meet the individual needs of each patient.
 Crowns are precisely made to a custom size, shape, and color to blend seamlessly into your smile.
 During your consultation in our State College, PA office, our dentists will go over your choices and help you select the best dental crown material to achieve your desired results.

 Crowns are generally placed within two visits to our state-of-the-art practice.
-At your first appointment, our dentists will begin by numbing the treatment area and may provide sedation services if requested.
+At your first appointment in State College, PA, our dentists will begin by numbing the treatment area and may provide sedation services if requested.
 Once you are comfortable, any decay or damage will be removed from your tooth and a digital impression of the prepared tooth structure will be taken.
 This image will create a 3D mold of your teeth and will be shared with our partner dental lab where your new crown will be made according to specific instructions.
 Our dentists will design the ideal shape, size, and color of your crown to fit seamlessly within your arch and match surrounding teeth.
 Once your crown is ready, we will have you return for the second visit where it will be bonded in place to your prepared tooth or attached to a previously placed dental implant.
 The fit of your crown will be adjusted as needed so your bite feels comfortable and even.